 Considerations and Recommendations when exposing SAP Fiori apps to the Internet

-All of the following recommendations assume that you are using a Hub mode architecture.
-That is, all the involved systems like the Reverse Proxy, FES, backend or are residing in the customer or hosting partner (this could also be the SAP HEC) network as described above.
+All the involved systems like the Reverse Proxy, FES, SAP S/4HANA system are residing in the customer or hosting partner network.

 Placing Your Firewall and Network Zones

-If the threat for Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks is perceived as high you could also decide to use a mitigation partner who can route and filter the internet connections to their network before passing it to your organization.
+You can also use a network security mitigation partner to route and filter the internet connections via their network before passing it to your organization.

 Configuring Your SAP Web Dispatcher Routing

 The SAP Web Dispatcher is needed for routing the network calls to correct systems.
 It should only forward requests to services in the internet communication manager that are necessary to run SAP Fiori apps.
-In the UI Technology Guide, chapter 18.104.22.168 Routing Rules for SAP Web Dispatcher and ABAP Front End, the latest recommended Web Dispatcher configuration is described here.
-The current recommendation is to forward /sap/bc, /sap/public, /sap/opu URLs to the FES.
-Other endpoints should not be forwarded to the FES.
+In the UI Technology Guide, chapter 188.8.131.52 Routing Rules for SAP Web Dispatcher and ABAP Front End, where the latest recommended Web Dispatcher configuration is described.

 NOTE: You can also replace it with another reverse proxy if you have one already in your network infrastructure.
 The UI Technology and SAP Best Practice Configuration guides however only describe the configuration for the SAP Web Dispatcher so if you use a different reverse proxy you will have to translate these to your chosen reverse proxy.

 After enabling HTTPS you should also prohibit any HTTP connection to your ABAP based systems.
-This can be done by removing the non-encrypted HTTP ICM services on FES and backend systems, allowing only HTTPS connectivity.
+This can be done by removing the non-encrypted HTTP ICM services on ABAP Application Server like the SAP S/4HANA system, allowing only HTTPS connectivity.

 Managing Passwords and Single Sign-On